-The fiscal year shall begin the first day of January in each year.
+The fiscal year shall begin the first day of January in each year and shall end on the last day of December in each year.

-Article VIII-Spending of Monies
+Article X-Spending of Monies

-Proceeds derived from annual membership fees and stall rental fees shall be used to pay operating and advertising expenses of the Market.
-Should the Columbia Farmers Market, Inc. dissolve or become inoperative, any remaining money (after all expenses are paid) shall be donated to a designated non-profit determined by the membership.
+Proceeds derived from annual membership fees and stall rental fees shall be used to pay programming, operating and advertising expenses of the Market.